samulisuomi/finsi/README.md

 ## Comparison of alternatives

-At the time of creating this layout I had come across both EurKEY and Swerty but didn't like either of them.
-Be sure to check them out too if something grinds your gears about Ansifin:
+At the time of creating this layout (somewhere around 2017) I had come across both EurKEY and Swerty but didn't like either of them.
+Anyway, be sure to check these alternatives out too if something grinds your gears about Ansifin.
+I'll briefly compare them to Ansifin:

 * [EurKEY](https://eurkey.steffen.bruentjen.eu/)
   * Pros: Native ANSI layout which is great for software development.